So I ran into an issue recently involving using SDL on Mac OSX and XCode, and would like to provide a tutorial showing my findings.

 You want to copy the SDL 2 libraries with your executable, else you user will need to have SDL 2 installed on their local machine, not ideal.

-2. Next, go to "Build Settings" and set up you "Search Path" parameters as such:
+2. Next, go to "Build Settings" and set up you "Search Path" parameters as such:3.
+Set LLVM as such: (Also in build settings)

 Note the part about Prefix Headers, we're not using one.